pfeerick/edgetx/EdgeTX-Installation-with-the-EdgeTX-Flasher.md

 4. Select “Releases” for the option “Firmware Branch”
 5. Select the release version that you want (currently **_v2.4.0_** is the latest offical release) for the “Firmware Version”
 6. Once metadata is downloaded, select the **CORRECT** radio type that you intend to flash.
-7. Select “Write”.
+7. Select “Flash Radio Firmware”.
 You will see a message “Downloading bin” and then a “Flashing” popup with the flashing progress.
 Eventually, you will see “File downloaded successfully”.
 Ignore any error messages after that and click on "Close".
 8. After the flashing is complete, restart your radio and you should be greeted with "Welcome to EdgeTX."

 **If you did not add the RADIO and MODELS folders to your SD card for conversion**, when the radio starts with EdgeTX for the first time, you will get a STORAGE WARNING - Bad Radio Data-.
 Press the white circle or roller to bypass the warning.
 Then you will get another STORAGE WARNING - Storage Preparation.
 Press the white circle or roller again.
 Once the SD card is prepared, the calibration screen will appear.
 Calibrate your radio.